ovh/pulumi-ovh/docs/_index.md

 The `OVH` provider for Pulumi can be used to provision any of the resources available in [OVHcloud](https://www.ovhcloud.com/fr/).
 The `OVH` provider must be configured with credentials to deploy and update resources in `OVH`.

+## Information

+Note that the [lbrlabs Pulumi OVH provider](https://github.com/lbrlabs/pulumi-ovh) is replaced by this official one.

 ## Example

 {{< chooser language "go,typescript,python" >}}